 State Pensions increased in line with inflation at 3.1% for 2022/2023.

-The government pledged to reinstate the pension triple lock from April 2023.
-This will be confirmed during the 2022 Autumn Budget which will be held on 17th November 2022.
+The government will reinstate the pension triple lock from April 2023.
+This was confirmed during the 2022 Autumn Budget.

 The State Pension for 2023/2024 can increase in line with: